Riders to The Sea - Odin, written by Linda Munson

 Once such song called "Hold Your Hands, Old Man", Child Ballad #95, is found in many forms, and these versions have found their way into our times.

-The Ozark (Missouri) version is among many, and there are thirteen British variations.
+The Ozark (Missouri) version is one among many, and there are thirteen British variations.
 The following three verses show the main elements of the song which include hanging on a gallows tree, a question of forfeit money to avoid death, and a form of the Norse prayer in the moments just before death, found as the supplicant says that he sees his parents and family in the distance.

 "Oh father, have you brought my gold?